Car Insurance Policy Review Checklist: How to Audit Your Coverage

 Spotting Coverage Gaps

-Coverage gaps are the invisible vulnerabilities in your policy that only become visible at claim time.
+Coverage gaps are invisible vulnerabilities in your policy that only become apparent at claim time.
 The most common gaps include:

 • No gap insurance on a financed vehicle — If your car is totaled, gap insurance covers the difference between your loan balance and the car's actual cash value (ACV).
 Without it, you could owe thousands on a car you no longer have.

 • Missing OEM parts coverage — Policies often default to cheaper aftermarket parts.
-If you drive a newer vehicle, this can significantly affect the quality of repairs.
+If you drive a newer vehicle, this can significantly affect repair quality.
+With a 25% tariff on imported auto parts now in effect as of May 3, 2025, repair costs are rising sharply — making this coverage more relevant than ever.

 Don't Rely on State Minimums